rocky/python-uncompyle6/README.rst

 We are serious about testing, and use automated processes to find bugs.
 In the issue trackers for other decompilers, you will find a number of bugs we've found along the way.
-Very few to none of them are not fixed in the other decompilers.
+Very few to none of them are fixed in the other decompilers.

 Another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just fragments and give